 Yiling Zhang graduated from Fudan University in China, majoring in Public Affairs.
 Then she got her MPA degree at Cornell University with a

 concentrationon financial and economic policy.
 She was involved in qualitative analysis with several governmentconsulting projects during her undergraduate study.
 She conducted literature reviews about energy security, collected energy data and religious data from various sources, drafted the first chapter of ChinaTrade Operation Monitoring Report (2015) and wrote several policy memos.
 She assisted several professors with research work at Cornell University.
 For example, for the project with Prof. Donald S. Kenkel and Prof. Rick Geddes, she reviewed and coded data from firework regulations in all U.S. states to identify states’ risk preferences; for the project with Prof. Tennyson, she cleaned data on bodyinjury claims and conducted data analysis.
-Now she is working with Prof. Fenaba Addo and Prof. Michael Collins at UW-Madison to explore racial differences in financial planning access and utilization.
+She worked with Prof. Fenaba Addo and Prof. Michael Collins at UW-Madison to explore racial differences in financial planning access and utilization.
+Now she is working on her field paper, invetigating perosnal budgeting behaviors.

 She used to work in